My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 Other sensitivities include sounds and visual stimuli — flashing lights and moving objects.
 Studies suggest that those with ADHD also suffer more from asthma, eczema, and allergies — conditions of hypersensitivity — than those without ADHD.

-Prior to discovering my hypersensitivity, I perceived my over-the-top emotions as a character flaw.
+Prior to discovering my hypersensitivity, I perceived my overly emotional responses as a character flaw.
 My mom would say, “Why can’t you get on an even keel?”
 As a child, I didn’t have an answer.
 This added to my already-low self-esteem.

 “Recognizing their high sensitivity can help people stop feeling bad about themselves,” says Aron.